flowchart TD

 213.3 3.
 Inductive Biases

 An inductive bias is an assumption baked into the architecture that constrains which functions are preferred before any data is seen.
 Inductive bias is the single most important lever in architecture design because it determines how much data the model needs to generalize.
+Formally, a bias narrows \(\mathcal{H}\) or reweights the functions inside it, which shrinks the estimation term of the risk decomposition at the cost of raising the approximation term if the bias is wrong.

 213.3.1 3.1 Convolution

 Convolutional layers encode two strong priors: locality, the idea that nearby inputs interact more than distant ones, and translation equivariance, the idea that a pattern means the same thing wherever it appears.
-A convolution with a \(k \times k\) kernel applied to \(C\) channels uses \(k^2 C\) weights regardless of image size, an enormous reduction from a dense layer.
+Equivariance is a precise statement: if \(T_s\) denotes a spatial shift by \(s\) and \(C\) denotes the convolution operator, then \(C(T_s x) = T_s(C x)\), so shifting the input shifts the output identically.
+A convolution with a \(k \times k\) kernel applied between \(C_{in}\) and \(C_{out}\) channels uses \(k^2 C_{in} C_{out}\) weights regardless of image size, an enormous reduction from a dense layer whose parameter count would scale with the number of pixels squared.
 These priors match natural images so well that convolutional networks generalize from far less data than unstructured alternatives.

 213.3.2 3.2 Recurrence and Attention

-\[\text{Attention}(Q, K, V) = \text{softmax}\!\left(\frac{Q K^\top}{\sqrt{d_k}}\right) V\]
+\[\text{Attention}(Q, K, V) = \text{softmax}\!\left(\frac{Q K^\top}{\sqrt{d_k}}\right) V,\]

 213.3.3 3.3 Choosing the Right Bias